-Install the same thickness of bearing adjusting shims (25) as previously removed.
-Secure the bearing retainer and shims using the bearing retaining ring (20) and check the shaft endplay.
+Install the same thickness of bearing adjusting shims (21) as previously removed.
+Reinstall the retaining ring (20) and check shaft endplay.

 Shaft endplay should be between .002 and .010 inch (.05 to .25 mm).
 Add or remove bearing adjusting shims to achieve the correct endplay.